A nuanced look at how well-meaning people often respond imperfectly to situations beyond their control.

 After a couple of revisions, Hedges sent the script to his friend, entertainment industry powerhouse Nina Jacobson.

 Formerly the president of Walt Disney Motion Pictures Group, Jacobson has gone on to produce blockbusters including The Hunger Games and Crazy Rich Asians under her Color Force banner.
-“Nina is one of my favorite people in the film business,” Hedges says.
+“Nina is one of my favourite people in the film business,” Hedges says.
 “Although I felt Ben Is Back was too small for the kind of thing she does, I wanted her to see what I was up to before I went to other producers.
 Within 90 minutes of getting the script, Nina called me and said, ‘You wrote a real page-turner.
 I have to produce this.’”

 Julia Roberts, meet Holly Burns